Would you eat a McDonalds Big Mac that was out-of-date, had been dropped on the floor, and made with a stranger’s bare hands?

 Before I go any further, watch this video from managed services provider TechMD to hear about how they use Process Street to manage their internal processes.
 You could also read this article to find out a little more about what Process Street is and how it can make your life easier.

-Although it’s not an “official” EQMS system (whatever that is), Process Street can help you to achieve the same objectives as EQMS can, in terms of managing quality.
+Although it’s not an “official” EQMS system (whatever that is), Process Street can help you to achieve the same objectives as EQMS can, in terms of meeting standards of quality.

 Take a look at the below ISO 9001 internal audit process for quality management systems as an example.
 This process template was created to help organizations meet ISO 9001:2013 audit criteria: